joshuadavis/notion2obsidian/README.md

 Details about the conversion that `notion2obsidian` does...

+## Unzip Notion export

+Unzips the notion export file, if the input argument ends in '.zip'

 ## Rename Folders and Notes

 * **Removes the UUIDs** that Notion adds to folders and to markdown files.
 Internal links between markdown files use the modified folder / file names.
+* Trims trailing spaces in folder and file names.
+Windows doesn't like that.
+Also, it's just annoying.

 ## Translate Links

 * Internal links need to reference the renamed files and folders.
+* Some (but not all) internal links in Notion are relative to the current file.
-* Internal links also need to be in Obsidian Internal Link format.
+* Internal links also need to be in Obsidian Internal Link format: `[[destination|link text]]`
+* Internal links to non-markdown files (e.g. images) are decoded (they're url-encoded in the Notion export).
-* External links stay the same.
+* External links stay the same: `[link text](https://example.com)`

 ## Transform CSV Files Into Tables